loopstick/Mechatronics-CCA-Spring-2018/README.md

 ####Grading
 I will consider the various components of the class in roughly the following proportions:
-25% Homework & Assignments
+* 25% Homework & Assignments
-40% Projects
+* 40% Projects and Project Documentation
-25% In-Class Lab & Hands-on Work
+* 25% In-Class Hands-on Work and Notebook
-10% Attendance & Participation
+* 10% Attendance & Participation

 Grading Rubric

 **A: Excellent.** You’ve exhibited exemplary conceptual, technical and perceptual ability implementing projects.
 You’ve demonstrated a deft understanding of required readings, and ability to successfully